stoke newington london n16 guide

 St Mary Old Church

-Not far from the church is the Clissold Leisure Centre which boasts two swimming pools, sauna, gym, squash courts and you can also book courts for badminton, table tennis and basketball.
+Not far from the church is the Clissold Leisure Centre, which boasts two swimming pools, a sauna, a gym, squash courts, and you can also book courts for badminton, table tennis and basketball.
 It also has a nice cafe inside.
-Close by is the Town Hall and Assembly Rooms which have been restored to offer decadent 1930s interiors rich with dark mahogany wood, elegant marble and one of Europe’s largest working mirror balls.
+Close by is the Town Hall and Assembly Rooms, which have been restored to offer decadent 1930s interiors rich with dark mahogany wood, elegant marble and one of Europe’s largest working mirror balls.
 You can hire out these spaces for weddings and events.
 This is another beautiful building to admire.

 stoke newington, town hall